 Jupiter Rotation Period – Jupiter Rotation Time

-- The rotation period of Jupiter around its own axis is 9.9 hours.
+- The rotation period of Jupiter around its axis is 9.9 hours.

 38. What Is The Revolution Of Jupiter – Jupiter Revolution

-- The revolution of Jupiter means the rotation of Jupiter around the sun in its own orbit.
+- The revolution of Jupiter means the rotation of Jupiter around the sun in its orbit.

-- Jupiter is at the average distance of 480 million miles (788 million km) from the Sun.
+- Jupiter is at an average distance of 480 million miles (788 million km) from the Sun.